codesharedot/blackcoin-price/README.md

-# credo price
+# blackcoin price

-Gets the credo price with Python (from JSON).
+Gets the blackcoin price with Python (from JSON).

 https://pythonbasics.org